Swiss Federal Railways: Clock

-The Swiss Federal Railways clock designed by Hans Hilfiker has become a national icon.
-It is special in that it stops for just over a second at the end of each minute, to wait for a signal from the master clock which sets it going again — thus keeping all station clocks synchronised.
+The Swiss Federal Railways clock designed by Hans Hilfiker has become popular among the stations of Switzerland.
+It stops for just over a second at the end of each minute, to wait for a signal from the master clock which sets it going again — thus keeping all station clocks synchronized.

 The clock owes its technology to the particular requirements of operating a railway.
 First, railway timetables do not list seconds; trains in Switzerland always leave the station on the full minute.
 Secondly, all the clocks at a railway station have to run synchronously in order to show reliable time for both passengers and railway personnel anywhere on or around the station.

 The station clocks in Switzerland are synchronized by receiving an electrical impulse from a central master clock at each full minute, advancing the minute hand by one minute.
 The second hand is driven by an electrical motor independent of the master clock.
 It requires only about 58.5 seconds to circle the face, then the hand pauses briefly at the top of the clock.
 It starts a new rotation as soon as it receives the next minute impulse from the master clock.
 This movement is emulated in some of the licensed timepieces made by Mondaine.